-Faith blogs are the new way to take the Gospel to the people.
+Christian blogging sites are the new way to take the Gospel to the people where they are.
 More and more people are turning to the online world to find answers and information on a variety of topics – including Jesus Christ!
 Starting a ministry blog is such a life-changing experience – both for you as the writer AND for those who come across your content.
 We are no longer bound by the confines of our zip code because the Internet makes it possible for us to connect with others literally around the planet!

 My own blogging journey has enabled me to connect with some amazing female Christian bloggers from around the globe!
 These women have wonderful testimonies of their own to share about how God has impacted their lives – and blogging has enabled them to share that with so many people beyond their own church and neighbors.
 If you have a gift for writing and a burning desire (or maybe you feel a strong calling) to share the love of Jesus and show others how to apply the Bible’s teachings to their daily lives, then starting a ministry blog is definitely an outlet you should pursue!

-Starting a Ministry Blog – Step by Step Guide
+How to Start a Christian Blog – Step by Step Guide

 - Defining your Niche & Target Audience